-Where sufficient evidence exists, action should be taken under the Disciplinary
+Where sufficient evidence exists, an investigation should be undertaken under the Disciplinary Policy.

-Policy.

-5.2.3 Absence due to stress and bullying and/or harassment
+5.2.4 Absence due to stress and bullying and/or harassment

 Where an employee has been absent due to an issue related to bullying and/or harassment then the following actions may apply where appropriate.